 - is an opportunity for you to discuss your difficulties

 - will give the Adviser an opportunity to recommend whether a full assessment for a specific learning difficulty is the next step

-Step 3 – If your adviser recommends it, go for a full assessment
+Step 3: go for a full assessment if recommended

 - Make an appointment with a diagnostic assessor (such as an Educational Psychologist or specialist teacher).